cdalvaro/hacking-with-swift/SwiftUI/README.md

 ## [Day 46](https://www.hackingwithswift.com/100/swiftui/46) - Project 9, Part Four

 1. Create an `Arrow` shape – having it point straight up is fine.
-This could be a rectangle/triangle-style arrow, or perhaps three lines, or maybe something else depending on what kind of arrow you want to draw.
+This could be a rectangle/triangle-style arrow, or perhaps three lines, or maybe something else depending on what kind of arrow you want to draw. (commit [`5326dfd2`](https://github.com/cdalvaro/hacking-with-swift/commit/5326dfd23390c434242e505c2f6ea7fd9f4e8e37))
+2. Make the line thickness of your `Arrow` shape animatable.

 [Code](Projects/Drawing)